CAMPANIA

 Vesuvio, Taburno

 Aka Oliveila.
 Quality red grape that is fairly widespread and used for blending.
-Tends to live in the shadows of Aglianico et al.
+Tends to live in the shadows of Aglianico.

 Principle Wines